 We don’t have a farm store or stand so you can’t browse the cuts.
 We can do orders of retail cuts over $100 by pre-order using the Retail Cuts Order Form.
 For smaller orders of cuts we strongly recommend visiting the many stores that carry our pork.
 Many of the stores will take your custom order for our pork if you want something special that they don’t normally carry such as a crown roast, skin-on roasts, etc. Or dine at the fine restaurants throughout Vermont who offer our meat on their menus.
 Shipping is available for retail cuts.

-We primarily source pigs from our own genetic lines which we have been selectively breeding since 2003.
+Typically we have sourced pigs from our own genetic lines which we have been selectively breeding since 2003.
 These include Yorkshire, Berkshire, Large Black, Tamworth and a few others in addition to our primary cross lines such as Mainline and Blackieline.
 See the Pig Page for more details about our lines and the Breeders Page as well.
 Some people like to pick a particular genetic line and that option is available, we occasionally buy pigs from other farms.
 You can select one of the Sugar Mountain Farm (SMF) lines in the Genetics options on the whole pig order form at a small additional cost.
 Picking genetics may delay orders as that means a smaller pool of pigs to pick from.
 Otherwise pig is farmer’s pick at no surcharge.

 Freezing is free and assumed unless you specify fresh not frozen.
 Occasionally timing and freezer space work out so that freezing is not available.
 Generally when people are buying a lot of meat they want it frozen.
 Home freezers get stressed by trying to freeze too large a load all at once.
 We have special high power freezers that do the job fast and right to give the highest quality.
 We recommend receiving your pork frozen if possible.
 If we deliver it to you not frozen that means it was never frozen.
 The best way to freeze meat in your freezer is by spreading the packages out in a layer – keep any out as fresh that you plan to use that week.
 Likewise sometimes the butcher makes mistakes in cutting.
 We check your order and try to catch these.
 If you find an error, let us know and we will correct it if we can.